-We evaluated the quality of our KB+Text search on the dataset just described on three query benchmarks.
-Each benchmark consists of a set of queries, and for each query the set of relevant entities for that query from the knowledge base (YAGO in our case).
-Two of these query benchmarks are from past entity search competitions, described in Section 3: the Yahoo SemSearch 2011 List Search Track [23] and the TREC 2009 Entity Track [3].
+We evaluated the quality of our KB+Text search on the dataset just described on three query benchmark.
+Each benchmark consists of a set of queries, and for each query the set of relevant entities for that query on the dataset above.
+Two of these query benchmarks are from past entity search competitions, described in Section 3: the Yahoo SemSearch 2011 List Search Track [23], and the TREC 2009 Entity Track [3].
 The third query benchmark is based on a random selection of ten Wikipedia featured List of ... pages, similarly as in [7].

-To allow reproducibility, we provide queries and relevance judgments as well as the possibility to evaluate (and modify) the queries against a live running system for the SemSearch List Track and the Wikipedia lists under the link provided in the abstract.
+To allow reproducibility, we provide queries and relevance judgments as well as the possibility to evaluate (and modify) the queries against a live running system for the SemSearch List Track and the Wikipedia lists under http://broccoli.informatik.uni-freiburg. de .
 The TREC Entity Track queries were used for an in-depth quality evaluation that does not allow for an easy reproduction.
+Therefore we do not provide them in our reproducibility web application.

-$^3\,$ The choice of this outdated version has no significant impact on the insights from our evaluation: the corresponding Wikipedia data from 2017 is (only) about 50% larger but otherwise has the same characteristics and would not lead to principally different results.
+$^{^3}$ We chose this slightly outdated version for technical reasons.
+The corresponding Wikimedia data from 2017 is (only) about 50% larger but otherwise has the same characteristics and would not lead to principally different results.

-&lt;sup>4 There is a more recent version, called YAGO2, but most of the additions from YAGO to YAGO2 (spatial and temporal information) are not interesting for our search.
+$^{^4\,}$ There is a more recent version, called YAGO2, but the additions from YAGO to YAGO2 are not really interesting for our search.